Standards and requirements related to industrial products

 Construction products

-Where a manufacturer decides to place a construction product on the market and that product is covered by a harmonised standard or a European Technical Assessment has been issued for it, the manufacturer must draw up a declaration of performancecontaining, inter alia, the following information:
+If a manufacturer decides to place a construction product on the market and that product is covered by a harmonised technical specification (a harmonised standard, etc., cited in the OJEU), or a European Technical Assessment has been issued for it (in this case it is through a voluntary route, through a European Assessment Document), the manufacturer must issue a declaration of performance and conformity (DoPC) (in the 2011 regulation, this is called a declaration of performance) containing, among other things, the following information:

-Once the declaration of performance has been issued, the manufacturer must affix the CE marking to the product.
+Once the DoPC has been issued, the manufacturer must affix the CE marking to the product.

-EU countries must designate Contact Points for Construction Products(Abre en nueva ventana) to provide information on construction product requirements.
+EU countries must designate construction product contact points to provide information on construction product requirements.

-More information and help guides on the European Construction Products Regulation can be found at the following link: Construction products regulation.(Abre en nueva ventana)
+More information and guidelines on the EU Construction Products Regulation can be found at the following link:

 Products not subject to harmonised legislation